suned/pfun/docs/source/programming_guide.md

 # Guide
 This section gives you an overview over functional programming and static type checking with `pfun`.
-This is a good place to start, especially if you're new to programming in monadic style.
+This is a good place to start, especially if you're new to functional programming.
 For a detailed documentation of all classes and functions, see [API Reference](api_reference.html).

 ## Install